saintmalik/blog.saintmalik.me/blog/2024-05-08-mongo-passwordless.md

 import useDocusaurusContext from '@docusaurus/useDocusaurusContext';
 import Giscus from "@giscus/react";

-Best bet, you are not rotating your password and tokens across your infra's and deployment but if the software's you use has the passwordless authentication option and it's stable why not go for it?
+best bet, you are not rotating your password and tokens across your infrastructure and deployment but if the software you use has the passwordless authentication option and it's stable why not go for it?

 <!--truncate-->

-The burden of a long lasting password sitting on your server is a thing, you never can say, a static password to the DB isnt a good option at all.
+The burden of a long-lasting password sitting on your server is a thing, you never can say, a static password to the DB isn't a good option at all.

-So let's escape the burden by going passwordless and using IAM Role to connect to our MongoDB cluster on our applications thats sitting on AWS EKS.
+So let's escape the burden by going passwordless and using the Identity Authority Management (IAM) Role to connect to our MongoDB cluster on our application that is sitting on AWS EKS.

 ## Prerequisites: